 What often happens is a bad actor will compromise a SSO provider, issuing credentials to themselves and logging into any and all systems, moving laterally through the environment undetected.
 Once in a system, attackers may escalate privileges until they own the entire architecture.

-In BastionZero’s new eBook, From Zero to Trustless: A No-Bull Guide to Zero Trust Access, you can learn more about these traditional approaches and their challenges, understand the growing need for trustless access, and see how BastionZero provides multi-root authentication while maintaining zero entitlements to your systems.
+In BastionZero’s new eBook, From Zero to Trustless: A No-Bull Guide to Zero Trust Access, you can learn more about traditional approaches and their challenges, understand the growing need for true zero trust, and see how BastionZero provides multi-root authentication while maintaining zero entitlements to your systems.

 Cancel your therapy appointment, BastionZero has your trust issues sorted.
 Download the eBook here.